This post contains affiliate links to help pay the rent at no extra cost to you. More on affiliate links here.

 Anyway, Insert Headers and Footers will let you copy and paste code snippets that connect your site to others into the right places in your website’s brains.
 This becomes very important when you go to monetize a blog.
 Or if you’re terrified of code.
 I actually lost sleep over this issue, so finding Insert Headers and Footers was like a miracle!

 And to help me with search engine optimization (SEO), I totally love Yoast.
 Yoast teaches you how to use keywords and other lovelies to make your blog show up on Google and other search engines better.
 Not only that, but it helps you connect your site to Pinterest.
+You do have to pay for this one but it’s worth it.

 Speaking of Pinterest…